NLADC/ddosdb/src/README.md

 python manage.py createsuperuser
 ```

+#### Running the Django development server

-Run the Django development (SSL) server:
+Run the Django development (SSL) server by issuing the following command:

 ```
-python manage.py runsslserver
+python manage.py runsslserver --settings=website.settings-dev
 ```
 If you want to run the project without ssl support (most browsers will complain about the self-signed certificate), replace runsslserver with runserver:
 ```
-python manage.py runserver
+python manage.py runserver --settings=website.settings-dev
 ```
+In both cases the `--settings=website.settings-dev` argument ensures that the development settings are used from the `website/settings-dev.py` file rather than the standard `website/settings.py`, which contains the settings for deployment.

+#### Creating additional users

 Go to admin section of the website at [https://localhost:8000/admin](https://localhost:8000/admin) and log in using the credentials you created in the createsuperuser step.
 Create some other users you can use for viewing, uploading etc.

 Finally visit the start/search page of the ddosdb at [https://localhost:8000/](https://localhost:8000/)

-If everything seems to be running you can upload fingerprints to the database using the [ddos_dissector](https://github.com/ddos-clearing-house/ddos_dissector), using one of the user accounts (with upload permissions) that you created previously.
+If everything seems to be running you can upload fingerprints to the database using the [ddos_dissector](https://github.com/ddos-clearing-house/ddos_dissector), using one of the user accounts (with upload permissions) that you created.

 Once you have a number of (example) fingerprints in the ddosdb, you can get an overview of all entries on the [overview page](https://localhost:8000/overview).